kristenjacobs/container-networking/slides/201812-kubecon/notes.md

     * Directly connected route from the host to the network namespace.
     * Default route out of the network namespace.

-* Note The 'aha' monment, when I worked out the possible types of routing rules => Understanding these was for me the key to understanding networking in general.
+* Note The 'aha' monment, when I worked out the possible types of routing rules.
+  For me, understanding these was for me the key to understanding networking in general.

 ## Code: Single network namespace setup.sh

 * Explain that we are running in a single node vagrant setup.
-* Talk through the *setup.sh*.
+* Open the the *setup.sh*.
 * Talk about the *ip* tool.
-    * Describe each setup line.
+* Give a quick run through of each line.

 ## Demo: Single network namespace

 ```
 ./setup.sh
+# Lists the network namespaces
+ip netns
 # The interfaces inside the network namespace
 sudo ip netns exec con ip a
 # Pings the network namespace from the node